 Black Student Coalition - Walker

-To provide a space for Black students at STA to challenge their own ideas about what it means to be a student of color on this campus and in this world while also fostering an environment where informed learning/discussion and equity-mindedness is a priority.
+To provide a space for Black students at STA where they challenge their own ideas of what it means to be a student of color on this campus and in the world.
+Our goal is to Engage, Empower, and Elevate each other while holding informed learning and equity-mindedness as a priority.

 Campus Ministry involves any student who desires to enhance the prayer experiences at STA.
 Some of the ways a student may be involved in this group is planning prayer services, reading at Advisory and All-School Masses, creating a slideshow for Masses or prayer services, and/or leading the school in daily prayer over the PA.
 All students are welcome to participate in Campus Ministry.
 Mrs. Arredondo will notify students of different upcoming opportunities and interested students will meet as needed for brainstorming, training, and/or planning meetings.